CedricDeVijt/MacOS_Battery_Tracker/README.md

 - **Data Persistence**: Stores collected data in a CSV file for long-term tracking.
 - **Visual Analytics**: Generates time-series plots to visualize battery health trends.
 - **Effortless Monitoring**: Eliminates the need for manual checks through system reports.
+- **Organized Data Storage**:
+  - CSV data is stored in the `data` directory.
+  - Generated plots are saved as PNG files in the `graphs` directory.

 ## Example Output